tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 #  IANA Considerations

-IANA is requested to allocate a new value in the TLS ContentType Registry for the ACK message defined in {{ack-msg}}.
+IANA is requested to allocate a new value in the TLS ContentType Registry for the ACK message defined in {{ack-msg}}, with content type 25.

 --- back